Detroit Fire Department: Post-bankruptcy

 In December 2014, the City of Detroit emerged from bankruptcy protection.
 Funds for replacement and maintenance of parts of the aging fleet and facilities were included with the new budget.
 Mutual aid arrangements with fire departments in the two enclaves, the cities of Highland Park and Hamtramck, were formalized in October 2014.

 In 2015, with a first batch of ten new fire engines going in service.
 Previously browned out Engine Company 32 was also reopened.
 New vehicles bolstered the fleet available to EMS and for fire investigators.

 Following 2012's reduction, the standard assignment to a structure fire was again increased to 3 Engines, 1 Truck, 1 Squad and 1 Chief.
 In 2016, an expanded type of first alarm assignment called Commercial Box Alarm was introduced to better handle fires in structures bigger than a standard dwelling.
 Six new fire engines were placed in service in 2016, one of them replacing the Quint at Engine Company 48, plus reinstating Ladder Company 13 as a permanently staffed unit.
 So far, Engine Companies 1, 9, 17, 27, 30, 32, 33, 39, 40, 42, 48, 50, 53, 56, 58, and 59 have all been assigned new Smeal fire apparatus.

 For the year 2017, six new HME/Ahrens-Fox Squad trucks, nine Smeal rearmount ladder trucks, two Ferrara platform ladder trucks, eight Ferrara fire engines, fourteen Braun Medic Units and a number of Light and Air units are scheduled to enter service.
+In 2022, 6 new Smeal engines and 10 new ambulances were placed in service making all frontline fire trucks and ambulances 8 years or newer.

+For the year of 2023, Detroit Fire Department responds daily to provide exemplary services to the citizen and visitors of Detroit with a fleet consisting of 27 engines, 13 ladder trucks including 2 platforms, 6 squads, 42 ambulances, 2 Haz Mat vehicles, and an airport rescue engine.
+10 new Smeal engines will arrive in fall of 2023 which will replace all the 2015 frontline engines.
+With this allotment of engines, all frontline apparatus will be 2017 or newer.